 - What: Bagan Archaeological Zone

 - Where: Bagan, 290km southwest of Mandalay

 - Hostel: Ostello Bello Bagan.
-Expensive but they offer free tours, a yummy free breakfast, and awesome chillout areas.
+Lovely hostel that offers free tours, a yummy free breakfast, and awesome chillout areas.

 - Ebike Rentals: $5-7 per day.
 Super easy to maneuver.
 My first-time solo on a motorbike.